wp-plugins/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= 1.8.9 =
+- Added a new feature so you can set the default account status of your members.
+This can useful if you want to manually approve members after they signup.

 = 1.8.8 =
 - Fixed an issue with the account expiry when it is set to 1 year.